 Removing your supervised legal practice condition

-Failure to remove your supervised legal practice condition
+If you don't remove your supervised legal practice condition

 If you don’t have your supervised legal practice condition removed, you must continue to be supervised.
 The condition will remain on your certificate until we’ve received your application and decided that it can be removed.
-This means that you can’t supervise another lawyer until your certificate no longer carries the supervision condition.
+This means that you can’t practise unsupervised or supervise another lawyer until your certificate no longer carries the supervision condition.

 If you supervise someone else while you still have this condition on your practising certificate, the other person can’t claim the time that you supervised them.
 You may also face disciplinary action for practising outside the conditions on your certificate.

-What happens if you are not being supervised?
+If you are not being supervised

 If you have a supervised legal practice condition on your certificate but you no longer have anyone supervising you, you must stop practising law.
 This might happen if your supervisor leaves the practice or can’t continue to supervise you and they haven’t arranged an alternative for you.
 You will need to arrange for another appropriate lawyer to supervise you.
 If you are unable to find a new supervisor please contact us via the lawyer enquiry form, selecting ‘Supervised legal practice’ from the categories, as we may be able to help you.

 If you continue to practise without supervision you may face disciplinary action for practising outside the conditions on your certificate.